prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

     	...
     ```

-5. Set up previews within your Prismic repository:
+6. Set up previews within your Prismic repository:

     Head to _Settings > Previews > Manage your Previews_ and select _Create a preview_, then fill in the new preview configuration:

     - Site Name: _Up to you_
     - Domain for Your Application: _Your site URL_ (`http://localhost:8888` for [Netlify Dev](https://cli.netlify.com/commands/dev))
     - Link Resolver: `/.netlify/functions/preview` (`/preview/` also works assuming you have it setup for your index page)

+7. You're done 🎉&nbsp;

-6. You're done :tada: Previews should now be working transparently on your website.
+    Previews should now be working transparently on your website.

 ### i18n _(experimental)_